AMfeta99/Generative_AI/README.md

  ### [Diffusion Models Course](https://huggingface.co/learn/diffusion-course/unit0/1) (by Hugging Face)
  - Explore different types of diffusion models, compare with GANs, and understand their strengths and real-world applications.
- - Implement diffusion models using popular frameworks (Diffusers)
+ - Implement diffusion models using popular frameworks (Diffusers).
  - Building from scratch versus using established methods like DDPM.
  - SOTA techniques for fine-tuning diffusion models, incorporating guidance and conditioning to enhance control and accuracy.
  - Stable Diffusion, focusing on latent diffusion, text conditioning, and tasks (super-resolution, inpainting, and depth-to-image).
- - Explore improvements in training, like faster sampling via distillation
+ - Explore improvements in training, like faster sampling via distillation.
- - Methods for video and audio generation
+ - Methods for video and audio generation.

  #### Course: [More Info](https://huggingface.co/learn/diffusion-course/unit0/1)